129th Rescue Squadron: Special operations

-The 129th was designated at the time as a "Psychological Warfare" unit which supported USAF unconventional warfare (guerrilla warfare), direct action (commando-type raids), strategic reconnaissance (intelligence gathering), and PSYWAR operations.
+The 129th was designated at the time as a psychological warfare (PSYWAR) unit which supported USAF unconventional warfare (guerrilla warfare), direct action (commando-type raids), strategic reconnaissance (intelligence gathering), and PSYWAR operations.
 The C-46 was supplemented by SA-16 Albatross amphibious aircraft beginning in 1956.
-The SA-16 (later redesignated HU-16) completely replaced the C-46s in 1963.
+The SA-16 (later redesignated HU-16 Albatross) completely replaced the C-46s in 1963.
 Training for water landings with the SA-16 was extremely hazardous.
 To make matters worse, doctrine required pilots to land their aircraft on water at night, with no landing lights.

 Ultimately, the 129th's mission included counterinsurgency, military civic action, psychological operations, tactical air operations, and unconventional warfare.
 In addition to blacked-out water landings, the SA-16 crews practiced pulling personnel from the ground by means of the Fulton Recovery System, which was "like bungee jumping in reverse."

 Reassigned to Tactical Air Command in 1963 and re-designated as Air Commando unit, following the revival of an active duty air commando unit at Hurlburt Field, Florida in line with President John F. Kennedy's initiative to bolster the United States military special forces during the early involvement in the Vietnam War.
 In 1963, the 129th participated in Exercise Swift Strike III, one of the largest military maneuvers since World War II.
 During the exercise, the unit not only flew a variety of special air warfare missions.

-Continuing its mission and training with the Active duty 1st Air Commando Group in Northern Florida, in 1968 HQ USAF directed all Air Commando organizations be re-designated as "Special Operations" units to be more descriptive of their mission.
+Continuing its mission and training with the active duty 1st Air Commando Group in Northern Florida, in 1968 HQ USAF directed all zir commando organizations be redesignated as "Special Operations" units to be more descriptive of their mission.

 Rescue and recovery

 An HC-130P refueling a HH-3Es over then-NAS Moffett Field, circa 1990.

 In May 1975 after the end of the Vietnam War, the mission of the 129th was realigned, and the unit became part of the Aerospace Rescue and Recovery Service, Military Airlift Command.
 In 1980 the unit moved from Hayward to Naval Air Station Moffett Field.

 The 129th has been assigned to support operation Iraqi Freedom.

-In 2003 by the Air Force Special Operations Command re-organized Air National Guard rescue units and created separate squadrons for fixed-wing, helicopter and pararescue elements of the 129th Rescue Squadron.
+In 2003 the Air Force reorganized Air National Guard rescue units and created separate squadrons for fixed-wing, helicopter and pararescue elements of the 129th Rescue Squadron.
 The HH-60 helicopter flight became 129th Rescue Squadron; the HC-130P Hercules flight become the 130th Rescue Squadron, and the pararescue flight became the 131st Rescue Squadron.

-The 129th RQS has been assigned to support Operation Iraqi Freedom (Iraq) and Operation Enduring Freedom (Afghanistan) in support of the Global War on Terrorism.
+The 129th has been assigned to support Operation Iraqi Freedom in Iraq and Operation Enduring Freedom in Afghanistan in support of the global war on terrorism.

 The first HH-60W Jolly Green II arrived on 31 January 2025.
+The 129th was the last Air Force unit to operate the HH-60G until the type's retirement on 21 September 2026.